YE and each of you are adjudged and sentenced to be carried back

 The trip: The "Jolly Breeze of St. Andrews" travels across Passamaquoddy Bay, viewing seals that may be sunning themselves on rocks if the tide is low and swimming nearby if the water is high, until she reaches the playground of the whales, the rich feeding grounds of the Bay of Fundy that entice the whales to this region year after year.
 Once among the islands porpoise and sometimes white sided dolphins will often approach the boat to enjoy some "boat wake surfing."

 All the while we are keeping a sharp lookout for MINKE and FINBACK WHALES and if it is into August and September, HUMPBACK and RIGHT WHALES.
 Once spotting the whales the "Jolly Breeze of St. Andrews" shall idle and serenely view them.
-They may surface nearby, as sometimes they are as curious of us as we are of them, or they may dive down and surface elsewhere, in which case we will slowly travel over to them.
+They may surface nearby, as sometimes they are as curious of us as we are of them, or they may dive down and surface elsewhere, in which case we will gradually travel over to them without disturbing their feeding pattern.
 The boat permits standing and walking freely around.
 There is 360 degrees optimal viewing for all.
 Tours are 3.5 hours in duration.

 A variety of bird life will be seen, occasionally including puffins.
 The "Jolly Breeze of St. Andrews" shall visit the home of the nesting bald eagles.
 At different times you will see them leave the nest to shop for dinner and return to feed it to their young.
 Eventually the young will emerge and make test flights.